Huppert's Conjecture for finite simple exceptional groups of Lie type: Introduction

-We should mention that Huppert's Conjecture has been verified for all sporadic simple groups (see \cite{HT3} and the references therein), the alternating groups \cite{BTZ} and many finite simple classical groups of small Lie rank (see \cite{HTW}).
-The conjecture remains widely open for finite simple classical groups of large rank.
+Huppert's Conjecture has been verified for all sporadic simple groups (see \cite{HT3} and the references therein), the alternating groups \cite{BTZ} and many finite simple classical groups of small Lie rank (see \cite{HTW}).
+The conjecture remains open for finite simple classical groups of large rank.

 In \cite{HMTW}, we extend the conjecture to include certain quasi-simple groups.
-Recently, an analog of Hupper's Conjecture was proposed by G. Qian in \cite[Problem 20.79]{KM} using codegrees.
-Recall that the codegree of a character $\chi\in\Irr(G)$ is defined to be the ratio $|G:\kernel(\chi)|/\chi(1)$, where $\kernel(\chi)$ denotes the kernel of $\chi$.
+Recently, an analog of Huppert's Conjecture was proposed by Qian in \cite[Problem 20.79]{KM} using codegrees.
+Recall that the codegree of a character $\chi\in\Irr(G)$ is the ratio $|G:\kernel(\chi)|/\chi(1)$, where $\kernel(\chi)$ denotes the kernel of $\chi$.
 Let $\textrm{cod}(G)$ be the set of all codegrees of $G$.
-It is conjectured by G. Qian that if $G$ is a finite group and $H$ is a nonabelian simple group such that $\textrm{cod}(G)=\textrm{cod}(H)$, then $G\cong H.$ This conjecture has been verified for alternating groups, all sporadic simple groups, all finite simple exceptional groups of Lie type and finite simple projective special linear groups (see \cite{Tong24} and the references therein).
+Qian conjectured that if $G$ is a finite group and $H$ is a finite nonabelian simple group such that $\textrm{cod}(G)=\textrm{cod}(H)$, then $G\cong H.$ This conjecture has been verified for alternating groups, all sporadic simple groups, all finite simple exceptional groups of Lie type and finite simple projective special linear groups (see \cite{Tong24} and the references therein).

 We now describe our approach to the proof of Huppert's Conjecture.
 In \cite{Hupp}, Huppert proposed a $5$-step strategy to verify his conjecture and this has been used successfully to verify the conjecture for many finite simple groups.
 In \cite{BTZ}, we modified his method to verify the conjecture for alternating groups.
-We will make use of this method again together with the data from \cite{Lubweb} to prove the main theorem.
+We use this method and the data from \cite{Lubweb} to prove the main theorem.

 Suppose that $G$ is a finite group and $H$ is a finite nonabelian simple group such that $\cd(G)=\cd(H)$.
-To verify Huppert's Conjecture for the nonabelian simple group $H$, we need to prove the following.
+To verify Huppert's Conjecture for $H$, we need to prove the following.

-{\bf Step~1:} Show that $G'=G''$;
+{\bf Step~1:} Show that $G'=G''$.